-The $\beta$ plane is equatorial: $\beta = 2\Omega \rm{cos}(0^\circ) = 4\pi$ where the period of rotation $\Omega = 2 \pi$.
-Following \cite{Marston2008,Allawala2020}, the viscosity $\nu = 0$, the relaxation timescale $\tau$ is set equal to the friction timescale $\kappa^{-1}$, and the jet strength $\Xi = \Omega = 2 \pi$ and jet width $\Delta y = 0.1$.
-For the results shown, $\tau = 20$ days though the comparisons hold for a wider range of $\tau$.
-Panels {\it a} through {\it c} in \cref{fig:pj:qlce2} show the time evolution of energy $E_m = \sum_n \hat{\zeta}_{m,n}^*\hat{\zeta}_{m,n}/(m^2 + n^2) $ in zonal modes $m$ obtained by summing over transverse modes $n$.
-The QL solution, initialised with a random noise {of strength $10^{-6}$}, predicts a fixed point (FP) with a zonal mean ($m = 0$) and energy in two non-zero zonal wavenumbers ($m = 1$ and $m = 4$).
-CE2 is initialised with cumulants constructed either using the QL initial condition (QL IC, \cref{fig:pj:qlce2}b), or using the QL fixed point (QL FP, \cref{fig:pj:qlce2}c) \cite{Marston2019}.
-Evidently, CE2 solutions for either initial condition agree with the QL fixed point.
-Since either IC is constructed from a QL solution, the cumulant submatrices $C^{(m)}$ have a maximum allowable rank of unity at initialisation $\forall m \leq M$.
-Numerically, this rank is the number of eigenvalues of the second cumulant larger than a small cutoff $10^{-9}$.
-Notably, the ranks of $C^{(m)}$ for $m = 1,4$ remain unity for both CE2 solutions $\forall t \geq 0$ as shown in panels (d) and (e), respectively indicating the determinacy of the pointjet solution.
+\Cref{fig:pj:qlce2} shows both QL and CE2 solutions obtained for this case.
+Panels {\it a} through {\it c} show the time evolution of the energy in zonal modes $m$, given by $E_m = \sum_n \hat{\zeta}_{m,n}^*\hat{\zeta}_{m,n}/(m^2 + n^2)$ where $\hat{\zeta}_{m,n}$ is the relevant Fourier coefficient of vorticity $\zeta(x,y)$, which can be calculated in QL using $\zeta = \overline{\zeta}+ \zeta^\prime$.
+In CE2, $E_m$ can be calculated as $E_m = \sum_n |\hat{c}_\zeta(n)|^2/n^2$ for $m = 0$ and $E_m = \sum_n C^{(m)}(n,n) /(m^2 + n^2)$ for $m \ge 1$.
+The QL solution, initialised with a random noise {of strength $10^{-6}$}, predicts a fixed point (FP) with significant energy in the zonal mean ($m = 0$) mode and energy in two further non-zero zonal wavenumbers ($m = 1$ and $m = 4$).
+We construct two different initial conditions for CE2; in the first the cumulants are constructed using the QL initial condition (\cref{fig:pj:qlce2}b).
+For the second initial condition we initialise the CE2 evolution using the stable QL fixed point (\cref{fig:pj:qlce2}c) \citep{Marston2019}.
+Evidently, for this case, CE2 solutions for both initial conditions agree with the QL fixed point as expected.

+Since both initial conditions (ICs) are constructed from a specific QL solution, the cumulant submatrices $C^{(m)}$ have rank unity at initialisation $\forall m \leq M$.
+Numerically, we calculate this rank as the number of eigenvalues of the second cumulant larger than a small cutoff $10^{-12}$ of the order of the initial power.
+Notably, the ranks of $C^{(m)}$ for $m = 1,4$ {\it remain unity} for both CE2 solutions $\forall t \geq 0$ as shown in panels (d) and (e), respectively indicating that the statistical solutions are consistent with those of a single realisation of the QL system for the pointjet solution.
 Thus, this is an example where QL and CE2 are consistent.